Mixed Hodge structures and formality of symmetric monoidal functors: Formality of the singular chains functor

 \begin{prop}The weight filtration on $H^*(F_d,\Q)$ is $2$-pure. \end{prop}

 \begin{proof} The variety $F_d$ is denoted $\on{Poly}_1^{d,2}$ in \cite[Definition 1.1.]{farbtopology}.
-It is explained in Step 4 of the proof of Theorem 1.2. in that paper that the variety $F_d$ is the quotient of the complement of a hyperplane arrangement $H$ in $\mathbf{A}^{2d}_{\C}$ by the group $\Sigma_d\times\Sigma_d$ acting by permuting the coordinates.
-A transfer argument then shows that $H^k(F_d,\Q)$ is a subspace of $H^k(\mathbf{A}^{2d}_{\C}-H,\Q)$.
-Moreover this inclusion is a morphism of mixed Hodge structures.
-Since the mixed Hodge structure of $H^k(\mathbf{A}^{2d}_{\C}-H,\Q)$ is well-known to be pure of weight $2k$ (by Proposition \ref{prop: purity for subspace arrangements} or by \cite{kimweights}), the desired result follows. \end{proof}
+It is explained in Step 4 of the proof of Theorem 1.2 in that paper, that the variety $F_d$ is the quotient of the complement of a hyperplane arrangement $H$ in $\mathbf{A}^{2d}_{\C}$ by the group $\Sigma_d\times\Sigma_d$ acting by permuting the coordinates.
+The quotient map